Brandon Chang

-Brandon Chang (張卓楠 (Tiuⁿ Tok-lâm, Zoeng1 Coek3 Naam4); Pha̍k-fa-sṳ: Chong Tsok-nâm; Hanyu Pinyin: Zhāng Zhúonán; born 28 December 1982) is a Taiwanese musician and actor.
+Brandon Chang (張卓楠 (Tiuⁿ Tok-lâm, Zoeng1 Coek3 Naam4); Pha̍k-fa-sṳ: Chong Tsok-nâm; Hanyu Pinyin: Zhāng Zhuónán; born 28 December 1982) is a Taiwanese musician and actor.

 Early life

 Chang was born on 28 December 1982 in Toronto, Ontario, Canada.
 He began taking piano lessons at age five and guitar at age 10.
 Though he mainly spoke English with his siblings and friends, he also spoke Mandarin and Cantonese at home with his father, a Taiwanese, and his mother, a Hong Kong Chinese.
 At the age of 14, he moved to Hong Kong with his family, and by early 20s, he moved back to Taipei, Taiwan.

 His career began at the age of 16 when Brandon started modeling in Hong Kong.
 His first casting landed him a commercial shoot with Nokia in France.
 This was followed by several other shoots with fashionable brands.
-Within a year, Chang was cast to star in one of Hong Kong's popular teen dramas, then known as RTHK's Y2K.
+Within a year, Chang was cast to star in one of Hong Kong's popular teen dramas, then known as sRTHK's Y2K.